stride3d/stride-docs/en/manual/scenes/entities/transform/types-of-rotation.md

 # Types of rotation

 Rotation is typically the most challenging part of working with transforms.
-This is due to one major problem: how do you define a rotation?
+This is due to one major problem: how do you define rotation?

 ## Ways of defining rotation